ros2/design/articles/055_ros_parameter_design.md

 ### Unimplemented

-Currently there a few parts of the specification unimplemnted.
+Currently there a few parts of the specification unimplemented.

 - No parameter subscription registration.
   The events are published but there is not way to register a callback for changes to a parameter.